 During pregnancy, your body is going through all kinds of changes and disrupting the normal bacteria down there.
-With those changes can bring along the dreaded yeast infection.
+Those changes can bring along the dreaded yeast infection.
 If you are pregnant and experiencing yeast infections, here are some tips that can help you fight off the excess yeast and soothe the unbearable itch without a prescription from a doctor.

 Before pregnancy, I think I might have had one yeast infection as a teenager.
 During pregnancy, I had a constant yeast infection for my entire second trimester!
 It was the most irritating, uncomfortable, and distracting thing to have day in and day out.
 While I later found out that the yeast wasn’t going away because I had multiple infections, I had found a few remedies that were helpful and did help soothe the horrible itch.
 Read on to find out how to cure a yeast infection during pregnancy without a prescription.